interaction-dataset/INTERPRET_challenge_multi-agent/README.md

 ![](http://latex.codecogs.com/gif.latex?\\text{minJointFDE}=\\min\\limits_{k\\in\\{1,...,K\\}}\\frac1{N}\\sum\\limits_{n}\\sqrt{(\\hat{x}_{n,T}-x_{n,T}^k)^2+(\\hat{y}_{n,T}-y_{n,T}^k)^2})

-where N is the number of agents to be predicted in this case, T is the final predicted timestamps which is 30 in this challenge, K is the number of modalities which is 6 in this challenge, $\hat{x}$ and $\hat{y}$ means the ground truth.
+where N is the number of agents to be predicted in this case, T is the final predicted timestamps which is 30 in this challenge, K is the number of modalities in this challenge, $\hat{x}$ and $\hat{y}$ means the ground truth.
 The final value is averaged over all cases.

 Similar to the minJointADE, this metric excludes the interesting agent in the evaluation process.